 'these guys' = some person working a minimum wage customer service job + raising the issue led to the issue being resolved.
 Calling them 'not bright' when they have to deal with whatever questions get thrown their way despite no real investment in them is not nice.— Chris (@Modularized) September 9, 2018

 And just to be clear, stating that "Non HTTPS pages are safe to use despite messages from some browsers" is not a very bright position to take whether you're on minimum wage or you're the CEO.
 Income doesn't factor when you make public statements as a company representative.
-Predictably, just as with all the previous example, positive change followed:
+Predictably, just as with all the previous examples, positive change followed:

 That whole incident actually turned out to be much more serious than they originally thought and once again, the issue was brought to the forefront by shaming.
 I've seen this play out so many times before that frankly, I've little patience for those decrying shaming in this fashion because it might hurt the feelings of the very people charged with receiving feedback from the public.
 If a company is going to take a position on security either in the way they choose to build their services or by what their representatives state on the public record, they can damn well be held accountable for it: